When was the last time you bought over the phone from a telesales team?

 Sin No 1 – Lack of empathy

-The best advisors greet the caller in a warm and friendly way, use their name appropriately and actively seek to build rapport and trust.
+The best telesales advisors greet the caller in a warm and friendly way.
+They also ask for and use their customer’s name appropriately throughout the call.
+In addition, they actively seek to build rapport and trust.

 Hiring employees with a naturally empathetic manner is an absolute pre-requisite for telephone sales.
-Treating callers as individuals to be served rather than people to sell to sets the agenda for a positive two-way interaction.
+Treating callers as individuals to be served rather than people to sell to sets the agenda for a positive human to human interaction.

 Sin No 2 – Not establishing customer needs

-Sales teams need to be given the lee-way to ask enough questions to establish the customer’s particular needs in order to be able to present the correct product in the right way.
+This is quite simply wrong.
+You need to give telesales advisors the lee-way to ask enough open questions to establish the customer’s particular needs.
+This is essential to be able to present the correct product in the right way.

-Fact finding is the crucial first step on any call.
-Allowing the customer enough time to explain his/her needs actually saves time wasted later in the call re-presenting alternative offers or objection handling.
+Indeed, fact finding is the crucial first step on any call.
+Allowing the customer enough time to explain their needs actually saves time wasted later in the call re-presenting alternative offers or objection handling.